Mark-MDO47/ArduinoClass/03_SonarRangeDetector/README.md

 ## Cleanup First
 This time we will delete the old code first, then add the new code.

-Copy 02 Part-D Demo.ino into a directory named Theremin and name the file Theremin.ino.
+Copy 02 Part-D DemoReel.ino into a directory named Theremin and name the file Theremin.ino.

 We delete all the code relating to the USB serial port input; we will leave the code that prints in case we need it for debugging.<br>
 Delete these lines